Scene-VLM: Multimodal Video Scene Segmentation via Vision-Language Models: Experiments

 \subsection{Scene Segmentation Results}

 \paragraph{MovieNet-318.} We train on MovieNet-318 and evaluate on the test split.
 Following prior work we report F1 and Average Precision (AP) scores, and compare against leading approaches.
 As depicted in~\cref{tab:movinet_results_main}, \methodname~ establishes a new state of the art on MovieNet-318, substantially outperforming previous work.
 In particular, we achieve a gain of $+6.8$ in F1 and $+8.2$ in AP over MEGA \citep{sadoughi2023mega}, and $+13.7$ in F1 and $+6.0$ in AP over TranS4mer \citep{islam2023efficient}.
+We also compare against Chapter-LLaMA~\citep{ventura2025chapter}, a recent LLM-based video chaptering method that we adapt to the task by generating per-shot captions (see Appendix for details).
+While Chapter-LLaMA performs well on web videos, it underperforms on cinematic content, likely due to the stronger visual structure of films requiring direct visual processing rather than caption-based reasoning.

 \paragraph{BBC Planet Earth.} Following prior work~\citep{mun2022boundary,bertasius2021space,islam2023efficient}, we evaluate \emph{zero-shot} on BBC after training on MovieNet-318 to assess cross-domain generalization.
 Since prior work does not report F1 on BBC, we report only AP.
 As seen in~\cref{tab:bbc_ap_scores}, \methodname~sets a new zero-shot state of the art on BBC, outperforming the previous leading method TranS4mer ~\citep{islam2023efficient} by +2.2 AP.